 - Do not talk to other inmates regarding your arrest or case.

-How Our Murfreesboro Criminal Defense Lawyer Can Help You
+How Our Murfrseesboro Criminal Defense Lawyer Can Help You

 If you receive a ticket or get arrested during the Bonnaroo season, do not ignore it or it can turn into a big problem.
 Do not let your Bonnaroo trip become a nightmare that can negatively affect your future.
 If you are facing criminal charges relating to drug possession, reckless driving, DUI/DWI or other criminal charges from Bonnaroo, it is important to consult with a Murfreesboro criminal defense lawyer who knows the local courts.

 It may seem easier to just plead guilty or give up; however, Attorney David Clarke is a skilled criminal defense attorney who can help you navigate your Bonnaroo mishap and who will fight for the best possible outcome in your situation.

 For a free consultation, call our office at (615) 645-1501 today!